If you're a physician assistant/associate looking for a new job, you're in luck!

 4. AAPA PA Job Source

 The defining feature of the AAPA's job source is that your search is strictly within the realm of PA.
-Meaning you won't have all the clutter that you will find on search sites such as Indeed.com, Monster.com, and Ziprercuiter.com.
-The cons on this list are large, the biggest con being that you cannot search by relevant geographic location and there is A LOT missing from this job search tool.
+This means you won't have all the clutter that you will find on search sites such as Indeed.com, Monster.com, and Ziprercuiter.com.
+The cons on this list are large, the biggest con being that you cannot search by relevant geographic location, and there is A LOT missing from this job search tool.
 That being said, you may find something here that you can't find on other job search websites, so it's worth setting up a free account.

 Don't Forget About Networking!